SteenChr/flowsim/README.md

 they can be superimposed (aggregated).
 The aggregation of solutions can for example make a model where flow is driven through a layered system by a mixture of time-dependent boundary conditions.
-Thus it is possible to use these simple solutions to design conceptual, physical meaningful models, which simulate time series of hydraulic head or groundwater flux comparable to what can be observed in the field.
+Thus it is possible to use these simple solutions to design conceptual, physically meaningful models, which simulate time series of hydraulic head or groundwater flux comparable to what can be observed in the field.
 Compared to conducting numerical modeling, Flowsim has the advantage that it takes no time to design, set up a model, and run a simulation.
 It is therefore beneficial to use Flowsim at an